Another Stupid Idea from the folks that bring you the Hell of Hunterdon, the Fools Classic, and the Fleche Buffoon.

 In this spirit, we present a 50 mile challenge over varied terrain (a nice balance of flats, rolling hills, steep climbs, and some fun descents), aimed at testing your fitness, fortune, skill, and gear ratio selection.
 Fixed or Freewheel?
 That is up to you.

-Following the ride, please join us for festivities (food, beer, and prizes) at Vault Brewing Company in Yardley.
+Following the ride, please join us for festivities at Firehouse Cycles in Yardley.